-- ⇒ Parental contact (mandatory)

-- ⇒ Assignment to special program/school

-- ⇒ Behavior contract (written)

-- \Rightarrow Suspension from bus

-- ⇒ Suspension from school

-- ⇒ Expulsion from school

-- ⇒ Expulsion from bus (for bus-related misconduct)

-- ⇒ Appropriate response from Levels I or II

-- ⇒ Warning of referral to Level IV

-- ⇒ Suspension from participation and attendance at extra-curricular activities

-- ⇒ Placement in an alternate on-campus location on a temporary basis pending the final recommendation by a District Administrative Discipline Review Committee (DADRC).
+- \Rightarrow Parental contact (mandatory) - \Rightarrow Assignment to special program/school - \Rightarrow Behavior contract (written) - \Rightarrow Suspension from bus - \Rightarrow Suspension from school - \Rightarrow Expulsion from school - \Rightarrow Expulsion from bus (for bus-related misconduct) - \Rightarrow Appropriate response from Levels I or II - \Rightarrow Warning of referral to Level IV - \Rightarrow Suspension from participation and attendance at extra-curricular activities - \Rightarrow Placement in an alternate on-campus location on a temporary basis pending the final recommendation by a District Administrative Discipline Review Committee (DADRC).

+Infractions
-A. Alcohol/Drugs: The obvious use, under the influence

-of, or possession of alcoholic beverages, unauthorized drugs, drug paraphernalia, or any other substance capable of modifying mood or behavior.
+Α. Alcohol/Drugs: The obvious use, under the influence of, or possession of alcoholic beverages, unauthorized drugs, drug paraphernalia, or any other substance capable of modifying mood or behavior.
 This includes any substance that is represented to be or imitate any illegal drug.

-B. Drugs: Possession of such substances

-beyond that which might be reasonably consumed/used by one person in a short period of time may be considered a Level IV offense striking her will (in severe cases, such actions may be the basis for expulsion)

-C. Assault/Battery Actual and/or intention touching or (Fighting): striking her will (in severe cases attempted Entering: attempted forcible entry of any school system property or the personal property of students and school system personnel of Property / school system property or the
+B. Drugs: Possession of such substances beyond that which might be reasonably consumed/used by one person in a short period of time may be considered a Level IV offense C. Assault/Battery (Fighting): Actual and/or intention touching or striking her will (in severe cases, such actions may be the basis for expulsion) D. Breaking and Attempted Entering: The unlawful and willful entry or attempted forcible entry of any school system property or the personal property of students and school system personnel

-D. Breaking and The unlawful and willful entry or

-E. Destruction of The willful or malicious destruction

-Vandalism/Graffiti: property of others

-F. Extortion/Threats/ The willful, malicious, or repeated Bullying threats of harm, injury, or violence t threats of harm, injury, or violence to the person, property, or reputation of another either physically, verbally, or psychologically.

-See policy on Bullying pages 27-38

-G. Firecrackers Fireworks:

-Unauthorized possession and/or igniting of fireworks or firecrackers on school system property or at a school function

-H. GrossInsubordination/Open Defiance:

-Willful refusal to submit to or comply with authority, exhibiting contempt or open resistance to a direct order

-I. Illegal Organizations:

-Belonging to or participating in fraternities, sororities, or secret societies associated with school as defined in Florida Statutes

-J. Smoking (and other use of tobacco products):

-The unauthorized possession, use, distribution, or sale of tobacco products in any form including synthetic tobacco or use of electronic cigarettes on school system property or at a school function

-(NOTE: In accordance with F.S.
-569.11, it is unlawful for anyone under age 18 to possess tobacco products.
-Penalties include up to a \$25 fine, community service, antitobacco education programs, and/or suspension, revocation, or withholding issuance of a driver's license.)

-K. Stealing:

-The taking of the property of another without the permission of the person

-L. Trespassing:

-The act of a person who enters or remains on school system property after the administrator or designee has directed such person to leave

-M. Possession of

-Contraband Material
+E. Destruction of of Property / Vandalism/Graffiti: The willful or malicious destruction school system property or the property of others F. Extortion/Threats/ Bullying: The willful, malicious, or repeated threats of harm, injury, or violence to the person, property, or reputation of another either physically, verbally, or psychologically.
+See policy on Bullying pages 27-38 G. Firecrackers Fireworks: Unauthorized possession and/or igniting of fireworks or firecrackers on school system property or at a school function H. Gross Insubordination/ Open Defiance: Willful refusal to submit to or comply with authority, exhibiting contempt or open resistance to a direct order I. Illegal Organizations: Belonging to or participating in fraternities, sororities, or secret societies associated with school as defined in Florida Statutes J. Smoking (and other use of tobacco products): The unauthorized possession, use, distribution, or sale of tobacco products in any form including synthetic tobacco or electronic nicotine delivery systems on school system property or at a school function (NOTE: In accordance with F.S.
+569.11, it is unlawful for anyone under age 18 to possess tobacco or nicotine products.
+Penalties include up to a \$25 fine, community service, anti-tobacco education programs, and/or suspension, revocation, or withholding issuance of a driver's license.)
+K. Stealing: The taking of the property of another without the permission of the person L. Trespassing: The act of a person who enters or remains on school system property after the administrator or designee has directed such person to leave

-(other than alcohol,
+M. Possession of Contraband Material (other than alcohol, drugs, tobacco products, weapons, firearms):

-drugs, tobacco

-products, weapons,

-firearms):